dart-code-checker/dart-code-metrics/doc/rules/prefer_trailing_comma.md

 void secondFunction() {
   firstFunction('some string', 'some other string',
-      'and another string for length exceed');
+      'and another string for length exceed'); // LINT }
-}

 void thirdFunction(String someLongVarName, void Function() someLongCallbackName,
-    String arg3) {}
+    String arg3) {} // LINT

 class TestClass {
   void firstMethod(
-      String firstArgument, String secondArgument, String thirdArgument) {
+      String firstArgument, String secondArgument, String thirdArgument) { // LINT return;
-    return;
   }

   void secondMethod() {
     firstMethod('some string', 'some other string',
-        'and another string for length exceed');
+        'and another string for length exceed'); // LINT

     thirdFunction('some string', () {
       return;
-    }, 'some other string');
+    }, 'some other string'); // LINT
   }
 }

 final secondArray = [
   'some string',
   'some other string',
-  'and another string for length exceed'
+  'and another string for length exceed' // LINT
 ];

 final secondSet = {
   'some string',
   'some other string',
-  'and another string for length exceed'
+  'and another string for length exceed' // LINT
 };

 final secondMap = {
-  'some string': 'and another string for length exceed', 'and another string for length exceed': 'and another string for length exceed' };
+  'some string': 'and another string for length exceed', 'and another string for length exceed': 'and another string for length exceed' // LINT };
 ```